dryes-old/sabnma/README.md

 ## usage:

 * Download both sabnma.py and the PyNMA zip from above.
-Unzip PyNMA and place sabnma.py alongside test.py.
+* Unzip PyNMA and place sabnma.py alongside test.py.
 * Set API key at the base of the script. ([NMA][nmaapi])
-* Place directory inside SABnzbd+ scripts path and set as post-processing script.
+* Place files (pynma directory too) inside SABnzbd+ scripts path and set as post-processing script.

 ## notes: